Oreol-Group/sequel-sequence/README.md

 end
 ```

-You can also specify the initial value and increment:
+You can also specify the following optional parameters: `if_exists` – a condition of acceptability; `start` – an initial value; `increment` or `step` – step size to the next auto incrementing value:

 ```ruby
 create_sequence :position, increment: 2